ricc120/AudioTranscriptionGrammarCorrection/src/README.md

 - **Implementation:** Class `LanguageToolGrammarService`.

 ### 3. Transcription (TODO)
-It'll be implemented using **Vosk** library.
+The app uses **Vosk** for offline transcription.
+- **Requirement:** Extract small model from [Vosk Models] in the project directory
+- **Implementation:** Class `VoskTranscriptionService`.

 ## How to start

-At present the project uses Mock implementations so it doesn't require external APIs.
 To start:

 1. Compile all `.java` classes.
 2. Execute `Main.java` class.
+3. Chose a video file .mov.
-3. The analysis output will be printed on the console.
+4. The analysis output will be printed on the console.